 One thing to keep in mind while traveling is that you aren’t limited to what your hotel radio can pick up.
 Utilize the radio in your rental car (if you have one) to pick up more signals.
 But be warned: not all rental car radios are equal.

-Thankfully, we are at a point in time where most rental cars (at least from the major US companies, such as Budget, Thrifty, Alamo and Enterprise) are recent and have updated interiors and overall nice radios.
+Thankfully, we are at a point in time where most rental cars (at least from the major US companies) are recent and have updated interiors and overall nice radios.
 Any rental car radio should suffice in terms of picking up distant signals.
 But what about RDS and HD Radio on rental cars?